chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 will be used when uploading to S3 to verify the integrity of each chunk.
 The AWS SDK will be useful in simplifying the upload to S3.

+#### 9. Failed Uploads

+If an upload is retried and fails enough times(see Retry section) during upload or fails with an error that a retry will not fix, it will be cleanup by the upload cleanup handler.
+Cleanup involves removing the upload from storage and updating the upload table with the _Failed_ status.

+#### 10. Update

+Once the files have been upload to S3, the dataset will be updated in the database with the assets and links to the assets.

-#### 9. Retry
+#### Retry

 If the upload fails for any reason, the upload container will mark the status of the upload as _Waiting_.
 If the error can be retried a retry response will be returned by the upload container.
 The step function will handle retrying the upload.
 The number of times an upload job is retried will be adjustable.
 Initially, the number of retries will be 5 times, with exponential back off.

-#### 8. Failed Uploads

-If an upload is retried and fails enough times(see Retry section) during upload or fails with an error that a retry will not fix, it will be cleanup by the upload cleanup handler.
-Cleanup involves removing the upload from storage and updating the upload table with the _Failed_ status.

 ### Components